Ashwain1502/Shopping-Cart/README.md

 # Shopping-Cart
-A shopping cart website demo.
+A shopping cart website demo using Angular framework.